Red Guards: Red August

-Mao Zedong expressed personal approval and support for the Red Guards in a letter to the Tsinghua University Red Guards on 1 August 1966.
+Mao Zedong expressed personal approval and support for the Red Guards in a letter to the Tsinghua University High School Red Guards on 1 August 1966.
 During the Red August of Beijing, Mao gave the movement a public boost at a massive rally on 18 August at Tiananmen Square.
 Mao appeared atop Tiananmen wearing an olive green military uniform, the type favored by Red Guards, but which he had not worn in many years.
 He personally greeted 1,500 Red Guards and waved to 800,000 Red Guards and onlookers below.

 The rally was led by Chen Boda and Lin Biao gave a keynote speech.
 Red Guard leaders, led by Nie Yuanzi, also gave speeches.
 A high school Red Guard leader, Song Binbin, placed a red armband inscribed with the characters for "Red Guard" on the chairman, who stood for six hours.
 The 8-18 Rally, as it was known, was the first of eight receptions the Chairman gave to Red Guards in Tiananmen in the fall of 1966.
 It was this rally that signified the beginning of the Red Guards' involvement in implementing the aims of the Cultural Revolution.

 A second rally, held on 31 August, was led by Kang Sheng and Marshal Lin Biao also donned a red arm band.
 The last rally was held on 26 November 1966.
 In all, the chairman greeted eleven to twelve million Red Guards, most of whom traveled from afar to attend the rallies including one held on National Day 1966, which included the usual civil-military parade.

 During Red August, large number of members of "Five Black Categories" were persecuted and even killed.
 Mao had originally instructed the People's Liberation Army (PLA) not to interfere against the Red Guards' violence, by vaguely ordering the army to 'support the left'.